rhlee123/Project_4/index.md

 # GAM vs Nadaraya-Watson Kernel Density Estimation

-Both models are non-parametric contrasting with  techniques such as linear regression which are parametric.
+Both models evaluated in this project are non-parametric contrasting with  techniques such as linear regression which are parametric.
 Parametric regressions like linear regression incorporate certain assumptions about the data.
 When a parametric technique is used with data that does not conform to its assumptions, the result of the analysis may be a weak or biased model.
 Nonparametric regressions on the other hand relaxes assumptions of linearity, enabling the detection and observation of patterns that parametric techniques may miss.

 ## GAM (General Additive Model)